Law abiding build – The Officer Kawasaki KZ400

-There's several amazing custom motorcycle shows happening in the United States right now that have made it onto my bucket list.
-To name a few, the One Show (which I just missed...again!), the Brooklyn Invitational, Born Free and the Handbuilt Show.
-After each show I religiously scour the internet for coverage from each of these event and usually end up feature a bike from each one that catches my eye.
-One bike that I stumbled across when conducting a post event search was this beauty from Salt City Builds.
-It was one of the stars of the Revival Cycles 'Handbuilt Show' in Austin, Texas and I had the opportunity to talk to Rev from Salt City Builds about it's creation.
+There are several amazing custom motorcycle shows happening in the United States right now that have made it onto my bucket list.
+To name a few, the One Show (which I just missed…again!), the Brooklyn Invitational, Born Free and the Handbuilt Show.
+After each show, I religiously scour the internet for coverage from each of these event and usually end up feature a bike from each one that catches my eye.
+One bike that I stumbled across when conducting a post-event search was this Kawasaki KZ400 cafe racer from Salt City Builds.
+It was one of the stars of the Revival Cycles ‘Handbuilt Show’ in Austin, Texas and I had the opportunity to talk to Rev from Salt City Builds about its creation.

 Rev and his brother Seth had a long running history of riding dirt bikes, but in 2009 and they made the transition to street bikes.
 It wasn’t belong before they got their hands on a couple of old clunkers (’80 Honda CX500C and a ’79 Honda CB750K) and started rebuilding and customising them for themselves.

 “Soon a bunch of our friends bought bikes as well and it was up to us to get them running right and looking cool” explained Rev when I asked him about the evolution of SCB.
 “At the end of that first year we had probably 30 bikes scattered around our little one-car garage.
 It grew pretty damn fast and the neighbours hated us.
 After about 3 years of late night metal pounding and firing up loud bikes, the neighbours filed a grievance with the city to get us evicted.
 So we had to move into a real workshop and start a legitimate business.
 We weren’t too mad about it though, everything seems to be working out.”